antropoteuthis/finalproject/README.md

 ### Extra ink

 The header and initial paragraph are not data-ink, but they are useful to explain the rationale of the project to the user, and give instruction on how to interact with it.

-Branch length is computed by the minimum straight line distances between the nodes given the constraints from the X,Y data (force layout).
-It is strictly speaking data-driven, but it represents no information by itself.
-The purpose of this is to keep the nodes connected and show the overall phylogenetic relationships.

 There are button elements that the user clicks on (event listeners).
 They provide a clear menu for interaction with the user.